tbogdala/nanogpt-rusted/README.md

 ## Downloading the source data

-To replicate the original nanogpt repository, you can download the shakespeare text file like this:
+To replicate the original nanogpt repository, you can download the Shakespeare text file like this:

 ```bash
 mkdir data